 Pitch competitions can be intimidating, but remember: Win or lose, you still benefit.
 These events provide an excellent opportunity to network, create strategic connections, hone your pitch and receive feedback from judges and other participants.
 They also provide valuable exposure for your company through the event and its media coverage.

 Sarah Tuneberg, CEO and co-founder of Geospiza, a first-of-its-kind software company dedicated to improving disaster outcomes through data, took a shot on a pitch competition and caught the eye of an investment manager for Motorola.
-Her story is worth a read, especially if you’re not sure you’re ready to put your idea out there.
+The result: She met her company’s eventual CTO, with whom she won a data competition and prize money to invest in the business.

 When embarking on a commercial venture, getting a business loan is the obvious go-to for financing.
 And when you think of loans, you likely think about going to the bank.
 That is still an option — if you qualify.
 But that’s a big “if.”